-Directions: Malibu Lagoon is at the intersection of Pacific Coast Highway and Cross Creek Road.
+Directions: Malibu Lagoon is at the intersection of Pacific Coast Highway and Cross Creek Road, west of Malibu Pier and the bridge.
 Look around for people wearing binoculars.

 Parking: Parking machine recently installed in the lagoon lot: 1 hr $3; 2 hrs $6; 3 hrs $9, all day $12 ($11 seniors); credit cards accepted.
 Annual passes accepted.
 You may also park (read the signs carefully) either along PCH west of Cross Creek Road, on Cross Creek Road, or on Civic Center Way north (inland) of the shopping center.
 Lagoon parking in shopping center lots is not permitted.